Spring Garden Revival

 Pembroke’s neighborhoods each present unique soil and environmental characteristics:

-• North Pembroke: Glacial till, moderate drainage, acidic pH (5.5–6.5), mature trees, buffer zones near wetlands
+• North Pembroke: glacial till, moderate drainage, acidic pH, mature trees, buffer zones near wetlands

-• Bryantville: Rocky upland soils, moderate compaction, Kentucky bluegrass dominant, some perennial ryegrass
+• Bryantville: rocky upland soils, moderate compaction, Kentucky bluegrass dominant, some irrigation

-• Oldham Village: Older development, compacted soils, mature landscapes, lime needs, Kentucky bluegrass/fescue mix Each area requires tailored nutrient management, buffer compliance, and consideration of community standards and infrastructure.
+• Oldham Village: older development, compacted soils, mature landscapes, increased lime needs Each area requires tailored nutrient management, buffer enforcement, and consideration of local infrastructure and community standards.

 Pembroke Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards